Australia’s Natural Wonder

 Running for over 2,300km along the Queensland coast, the Great Barrier Reef is made up of numerous reef systems, sand cays and tropical islands.
 Basically if you dream up paradise, this is a giant picture perfect version of it.
 It’s a huge watery canvas with photo opportunities at every single angle whether you’re visiting it near Bundaberg, Airlie Beach or Port Douglas.

 I had never visited the reef further north off Cairns so the lovely (and super talented!)
 Katie from @mycolourfulworld_ showed me around her favourite photography spots and experiences.
+You can read more about our adventures exploring Tropical North Queensland here.

 The water has always been a huge inspiration in my work so getting the opportunity to photograph the patterns, natural formations and contrasting tones of this beautiful landscape again was one that I jumped at.
 Luckily the weather was on our side with sunny skies producing all the vibrance and clarity required for aerial images and our snorkelling adventure was also a success thanks to a little turtle who let us chill with him for a bit.